CST1229/scratch-paint/README.md

-# TurboWarp/scratch-paint

-Modified version of scratch-paint for TurboWarp
+scratch-paint modified for use in [TurboWarp](https://turbowarp.org/), modified for use in [PenguinMod](https://penguinmod.site/), modified for use in Codebase (quite recursive!).

 ## License